Tax Tax Advice

 • Membership or entry fees - so long as there is a demonstrable benefit to the business

-business owner Sponsoring family members
+business owner working how if there sponsorship is tax deductible Sponsoring family members

 Business proprietors are often asked to sponsor family members, and the question is often raised as to whether such a sponsorship can form a legitimate business expense.
 Generally speaking, the answer is no, although there are some circumstances that may be an exception to the rule.